Have you looked atStep by Step for Finding Books and Using Popular Databases,

 17) If there is an article you really want, and you have a few days, interlibrary loan is always an option.

-18) Nearly all BIOSIS full text articles are PDF, and they print more easily in Internet Explorer, Firefox, Chrome, or Safari rather than Edge.
+18) Nearly all BIOSIS full text articles are PDF, and they print more easily in Edge, Firefox, Chrome, or Safari rather than Edge.